61 Blue Flowers: Complete List With Names and Pictures

 Scientific name: Hydrangea macrophylla

-Hydrangeas are well known for having large clusters of pretty, blue flowers.
+Hydrangeas often have white flowers, but are more well known for some varieties that have large clusters of pretty, blue flowers.
 They grow quite tall, often reaching impressive heights of 6 to 10 feet!
 They spread the same amount, too.
 Hydrangeas enjoy part-shade to full shade, and will only tolerate full sun when their soil is consistently moist.

 If you want to grow blue hydrangeas, you will have to pay attention to the pH levels of the soil; highly acidic soils produce blue flowers, while more alkaline soil produces pink flowers.